chinapedia/wikipedia.abstract.en/Page/Oslo.md

 Architecture

-Fjordbyen.gif is a large construction project in the seaside of central Oslo, stretching from Bygdøy in the west to Ormøya in the east.
+is a large construction project in the seaside of central Oslo, stretching from Bygdøy in the west to Ormøya in the east.
 Some areas include: Bjørvika, Aker brygge, Tjuvholmen, the cental station area]] Oslo's architecture is very diverse.
 The architect Carl Frederik Stanley (1769–1805), who was educated in Copenhagen, spent some years in Norway around the turn of the 19th century.
 He did minor works for wealthy patrons in and around Oslo, but his major achievement was the renovation of the Oslo Katedralskole, completed in 1800.
 [46] He added a classical portico to the front of an older structure, and a semicircular auditorium that was sequestered by Parliament in 1814 as a temporary place to assemble, now preserved at Norsk Folkemuseum as a national monument.

 When Christiania was made capital of Norway in 1814, there were practically no buildings suitable for the many new government institutions.
 An ambitious building program was initiated, but realised very slowly because of economic constraints.
 The first major undertaking was the Royal Palace, designed by Hans Linstow and built between 1824 and 1848.
 Linstow also planned Karl Johans gate, the avenue connecting the Palace and the city, with a monumental square halfway to be surrounded by buildings for University, the Parliament (Storting) and other institutions.
 Only the university buildings were realised according to this plan.
 Christian Heinrich Grosch, one of the first architects educated completely within Norway, designed the original building for the Oslo Stock Exchange (1826–1828), the local branch of the Bank of Norway (1828), Christiania Theatre (1836–1837), and the first campus for the University of Oslo (1841–1856).
 For the university buildings, he sought the assistance of the renowned German architect Karl Friedrich Schinkel.
 German architectural influence persisted in Norway, and many wooden buildings followed the principles of Neoclassicism.
 In Oslo, the German architect Alexis de Chateauneuf designed Trefoldighetskirken, the first neo-gothic church, completed by von Hanno in 1858.